alfredapp/gallery-edits/Documentation/Workflow Submissions.md

 Expanded information for the [Workflow Submission form](https://github.com/alfredapp/gallery-edits/issues/new?template=01_submit_workflow.yml) checkboxes.

+### Authorship

+Workflows must be submitted by their authors.

 ### Configuration

 If the workflow has user-facing settings, they must use [Workflow Configuration](https://www.alfredapp.com/help/workflows/user-configuration/) functionality and *not* Workflow Environment Variables.